Skip to main content

 Capital & Safety Analysis

-According to FDIC financial data, First National Bank Colorado holds a Tier 1 capital ratio of 0.00%.
-This falls below the 6% threshold regulators require, which may subject First National Bank Colorado to additional regulatory scrutiny.
+According to FDIC financial data, First National Bank Colorado holds a Tier 1 capital ratio of 11.87%.
+This exceeds the 8% threshold regulators consider "well-capitalized," meaning First National Bank Colorado has a strong buffer to absorb potential losses.

 Key Financial Metrics